 If you have 3 or more people working for you, you need to register for workers' compensation insurance.

 - Registration with the Commission de la santé et de la sécurité du travail in French only

 You are required to register with the CSST if you have paid employees and your business is located in Quebec.

 Get free expert advice and representation on workplace safety and insurance issues.

 - Modular Training

-Find out about on-the-job training requirements for employees in mining, forestry and construction in Ontario.
+Find out about on-the-job training requirements for employees in the mining, forestry and construction industries in Ontario.

 - Safe Manitoba

 Spot the hazard, assess the risk, find a safer way every day.
 Access a multi-partner website working towards a strong workplace safety and health culture in Manitoba.

 - Workers Compensation Board of Manitoba